-The purpose of numerous conducted studies is to determine to what extent party buses exist in the country, to identify problems specific to each state in which limo companies operate, and to explore options for increasing the safety of party busses, for both passengers and chauffeur.
+The purpose of numerous conducted studies is to determine to what extent party buses exist in the country, to identify problems specific to each state in which limo companies operate, and to explore options for increasing the safety of party busses, for both passengers and chauffeurs.

 Not every limousine company offers party bus services, as some focus only on providing limousine or luxury car service, and some might focus only on charter bus service.

 Party bus companies and party buses under UTC regulation meet the following criteria:

 - the party bus can carry more than 14 passengers behind the driver

 - the company that operates such a vehicle advertises itself as providing party bus services, or words to that effect